 What I miss is the 4G ability.

-The interface reminds me very much of the Samsung TouchWiz.
-Icons and the menu look almost identical.
-EnjoyEC relies on Android 5.0.
-Despite the fact that no stock Android preinstalled here, relatively few third-party apps were preinstalled.
-I did not find any unknown or dubious apps except for a flashlight app.
+The user interface reminds me a lot of that of the Samsung TouchWiz.
+The icons and the menu look almost identical.
+EnjoyEC relies on Android 5.0 here.
+Despite the fact that no Stock Android was preinstalled here, relatively few third-party apps were preinstalled.
+Except for a flashlight app, I didn't find any apps that were unknown to me or that seemed dubious.
 Fortunately, the Google Play Store was already integrated, which is not always the case when you buy a China smartphone.

 Incidentally, the N8830 can be updated directly via the settings menu.
 Updates can be received here OTA (Over The Air).
 Unfortunately there was no current update to a higher Android version (last version of the 16.01.2015).

 Other games like a gesture control or settings regarding the notification LED are also possible.